DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-02-21-withdrawing-an-application-iteration-3.md

 - The candidate will be sent emails to tell them why you withdrew their application and that the upcoming interview has been cancelled.
 - The candidate will be sent emails to tell them why you withdrew their application and that the upcoming interviews have been cancelled.

 Clicking ‘Withdraw application’ on the check answers page takes the user to the feedback page.
 It displays the feedback that was sent to the candidate.
-A flash message tells the user that the application has been withdrawn.
+A success message tells the user that the application has been withdrawn.

 ## Further considerations

 We want to consider:

-- changing the ‘withdraw offer’ flow
+- changing the withdraw offer flow
-- moving the ‘withdraw application’ link
+- moving the link to withdraw an application
 - removing the need to confirm a deferred offer
 - asking candidates to confirm that they want to take up their deferred offer

-### Changing the ‘withdraw offer’ flow
+### Changing the withdraw offer flow

-At the moment the ‘withdraw offer’ flow will end the application and send feedback to the candidate.
+At the moment the withdraw offer flow ends the application and sends feedback to the candidate.

-But the ‘withdraw application’ flow now gives users the same functionality.
-It’s confusing to give users 2 methods to achieve the same thing.
+Since the newly designed withdraw application flow lets users withdraw an application after an offer has been made, there are now 2 ways to achieve the same thing.

-We also know that some users expect ‘withdraw offer’ to undo the offer rather than end the application.
-So we want to consider changing the ‘withdraw offer’ flow so that it cancels the offer without ending the application.
+We also know that some users expect withdrawing an offer to undo the offer rather than end the application.

+So we want to consider changing the flow so that it cancels the offer without ending the application.
+This would revert the application back to its previous status.

-### Moving the ‘withdraw application’ link
+### Moving the link to withdraw application

-Since the ‘withdraw application’ flow gives users a way to end an application no matter the status, we want to consider moving the link to the top to make it accessible from any page of the application.
+The withdraw application flow gives users a way to end an application in any status.

+We want to consider moving the link to the top to make it accessible from any page of the application.

 ### Removing the need to confirm a deferred offer